Here are the Best Movies to Watch on Netflix; the best Netflix movies to stream today.

 2. Blade Runner: The Final Cut

 The ultimate sci-fi movie is always worth a rewatch — especially in the form of Ridley Scott’s 2007 Final Cut, which is now available on Netflix as of September 2021.
 Deckard is a so-called blade runner, a cop hired to seek down rogue replicants, a type of android.
-But how will Deckard deal with his own duty as a human being when he encounters the lethal killer known as Roy Batty?
-This drizzly film is both a noir and a ’80s vision of the future, and it’s still a remarkable feat of world building decades later.
+But how will Deckard deal with his duty as a human being when he encounters the lethal killer known as Roy Batty?
+This drizzly film is both a noir and an ’80s vision of the future, and it’s still a remarkable feat of world-building decades later.

 3. The Harder They Fall